Guilty Pleasures (Quiet Riot album)

 Guilty Pleasures is the tenth studio album by Quiet Riot released in 2001.
 It was produced jointly by John Rollo and Quiet Riot.
-It is the last to feature guitarist Carlos Cavazo and bassist Rudy Sarzo as official members, though Sarzo later appeared as a guest performer on the band's 2014 studio album Quiet Riot 10 and he eventually rejoined the band in 2021.
+It is the last to feature guitarist Carlos Cavazo and bassist Rudy Sarzo, though Sarzo later appeared as a guest performer on the band's 2014 studio album Quiet Riot 10 and he eventually rejoined the band in 2021.